GigaHierz/carbon-retirement-on-celo/README.md

 const toucan = new ToucanClient("alfajores");
 ```

-The Toucan SDK has several pre-defined queries to get data from the subgraph, but we can also create your customized query with `toucan.fetchCustomQuery()`.
-We can create your check all schemes, create and test your query in the [playground](https://thegraph.com/hosted-service/subgraph/toucanprotocol/alfajores) of the Toucan Subgraph.
+The Toucan SDK has several pre-defined queries to get data from the subgraph, but we can also create our customized query with `toucan.fetchCustomQuery()`.
+We can check all schemes, create and test our query in the [playground](https://thegraph.com/hosted-service/subgraph/toucanprotocol/alfajores) of the Toucan Subgraph.

 But now we will use one of the predefined queries to get a list of our retirements.
 Remember that an address always needs to be lower case for querying, otherwise we won't get any results.